cpepp/DiscordBot/README.md

 -----------------------------------
 * !pick [class] [SMITE username (optional)]

-Picks a SMITE God based on given class, if the user enters their SMITE username, it will give weight to picks depending on when the God was last played based on match history, worshipper count, and more.
+Picks a SMITE God based on given class, if the user enters their SMITE username, it will give weight to picks depending on when the God was last played based on match history, worshipper count, and more. (user based picking to be added!)

 > Potential Features: Pick by role, pantheon, damage type